Jackknife Accident Attorneys in Colorado Springs

 If you or a loved one was seriously injured in a jackknife accident, you need the support of a skilled Colorado Springs injury lawyer.
 At The Bussey Law Firm, P.C., we have extensive experience in personal injury law and will take immediate action to protect your right to full and fair compensation.

 Truck accident claims are aggressively defended by corporate attorneys, who employ various tactics to attempt to reduce the amount of money paid to victims.
-We perform a full review of the facts of the accident and present a fully documented case to the insurance company, or to a jury at trial, if necessary.
+We perform a full review of the facts of the wreck and present a fully documented case to the insurance company, or to a jury at trial, if necessary.
 Call us at (719) 475-2555 today.